-[9.23.17 UPDATE: I’ve just added a premium spreadsheet – Profit & Loss Tracker – to my shop.
-If you need something more robust and automated than the free download included with this post, definitely check it out!]
+[10.28.19 UPDATE: I’ve added a premium spreadsheet – Profit & Loss Tracker – to my shop.
+I have also added a FREE version of this premium file, which is pretty wicked.
+If you need something more robust and automated than the free download included with this post, definitely check either of these other options out!]

 One benefit of subscribing to my list is that I offer you plenty of opportunities to engage with me (which is a benefit because I translate that into posts you want, spreadsheets you need, etc.).

-Anyway, subscribers often touch base with me after receiving my quasi-weekly broadcast (you can sign up to receive it here), where I offer a new tip for both Google Sheets & Excel users, a brief intro to the current blog post, promotional content & discounts, and other rad information (such as *shhh!* a soon-to-be-launched private Facebook group for both spreadsheet virgins & goddesses).
+Subscribers often touch base with me after receiving my quasi-weekly broadcast (you can sign up to receive it here), where I offer a new tip for both Google Sheets & Excel users, a brief intro to the current blog post, promotional content & discounts, and other rad information.

-Well, one seriously awesome gal replied to said broadcast with a request for a P & L spreadsheet.
+Well, one seriously awesome gal replied to said broadcast with a request for a profit & loss spreadsheet (aka an income statement).

 I’m an economist – not a finance or business expert (bet ya thought that they were synonymous, right?!), but nonetheless, I wanted to fulfill my awesome reader’s request.